-The PKGT was approved on 24th April 2019 by the NSW Minister for Planning and Public Spaces, under Section 5.19 of the EP&A Act.
-The Project has subsequently been modified twice in April 2020 and September 2020.
+The PKGT was approved on 24 April 2019 by the NSW Minister for Planning and Public Spaces, under Section 5.19 of the EP&A Act.
+The Project has subsequently been modified three times in April 2020, September 2020 and October 2021.

-The Infrastructure Approval Conditions include the development of this EMS and associated sub-plans to guide environmental management throughout construction and operation of the Project.
+The Infrastructure Approval Conditions include the development of this EMS and associated Sub - plans to guide environmental management throughout construction and operation of the Project.

-The PKGT has progressed to Stage 2A of the development, which has an expected duration of approximately nine months, as described in Chapter 2.
+The PKGT has progressed to Stage 2A and Stage 2B of the development, which has an expected duration of approximately 12 months, as described in Section 2.2.
+The Stage 2B works will occur concurrently with the Stage 2A works.

-In accordance with Schedule 4, Condition 3 of Infrastructure Approval (SSI 9471), AIE seeks approval for commencement of Stage 2A component of the development and have updated Sub-Plans to be specifically reflective of this phase of the Project.
-These include:
+In accordance with Schedule 4, Condition 3 of Infrastructure Approval (SSI 9471), AIE has updated the following plans to address Stage 2A and Stage 2B of the Project:

 - EMS.

 - SMP including a

+- DEMP.

 - CSP.

 - WQMP.

 - Erosion and Sediment Control Plan (ESCP).

 - Acid Sulfate Soil Management Plan (ASSMP).

 - Incident Notification and Response Flow Chart.

 - Emergency Spill Plan.

 - HUFP.

-- Construction Traffic Management Plan (CTMP).
+- CTMP.

 - Air Quality Management Plan (AQMP).

 - Noise and Vibration Management Plan (NVMP).

 - FFMP.

-In parallel with this stage of the Project, detailed design is progressing for the subsequent stages, including the Stage 2B works and natural gas pipeline (Stage 3).
+In parallel with Stage 2A and Stage 2B of the Project, detailed design is progressing for the subsequent stages, namely, the natural gas pipeline (Stage 3).
 A revised contracting strategy for subsequent construction stages is also progressing concurrently with the detailed design.

-All Sub-Plans required by Infrastructure Approval (SSI 9471) for construction will be updated to be reflective of the revised design and contracting strategy.
-The plans will be prepared and undergo consultation in accordance with the relevant conditions of the Infrastructure Approval and will be submitted to DPIE for review and approval eight weeks prior to those stages of works commencing.
+All Sub-plans required by Infrastructure Approval (SSI 9471) for construction will be updated to be reflective of the revised design and contracting strategy.
+The plans will be prepared and undergo consultation in accordance with the relevant conditions of the Infrastructure Approval (SSI 9471) and will be submitted to DP&E for review and approval eight weeks prior to those stages of works commencing.